meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 It is possible to teach individuals how to integrate and use the componenets/strategies involved in the different steps to achieve goal realization.
 # King et al.
+There is a clear implication that meaning in life contributes to a happier life.

+## Meaning of Life